 Fortinet recently released a children’s book designed to further increase cyber awareness among children from 7 to 12 years old.
 The book Cyber Safe: A Dog’s Guide to Internet Security was co-authored by Renee Tarun, Deputy CISO at Fortinet.

 To continue developing the world’s cyber workforce, Fortinet has made all of our advanced self-paced courses available free of charge.
 First introduced in early 2020, the free cybersecurity training courses include more than 30 self-paced, technical courses on critical topics ranging from Secure SD-WAN to Operational Technology to cloud security.
 To date, there have been more than 1,000,000 registrations for these free courses.

 The training courses count toward the (ISC)2 CPE Submitter Program and the NSE Certification Program, which is Fortinet’s eight-level certification that includes cybersecurity fundamental education courses (NSE 1-3), technical product training (NSE 4-6), advanced solution-based training (NSE 7), and the cybersecurity expert recognition (NSE 8).Learn More

 Training in Local Languages / Respecting Language and Culture

 Fortinet Authorized Training Centers (ATCs) provide a global network of training facilities that deliver expert-level training in local languages.
-Fortinet has more than 80 ATCs worldwide and is continuing to expand the locations of the training center partners to further the reach of NSE training.
-Fortinet ATCs are currently teaching in 72 countries and territories and can deliver training and local cultural support in 22 different languages.
+Fortinet has 91 ATCs worldwide and is continuing to expand the locations of the training center partners to further the reach of NSE training.
+Fortinet ATCs are currently teaching in more than 100 countries and territories and can deliver training and local cultural support in 26 different languages.
 Find an ATC

 Education Outreach News